 ABOUT MARIA ADELMANN

 Maria Adelmann is the author of a novel and a short story collection.
-Her work has been published by Tin House, n+1, The Threepenny Review, Indiana Review, Epoch, McSweeney's Internet Tendency, Alaska Quarterly Review, Michigan Quarterly Review, Lit Hub, Electric Literature, among others, and has been selected as a Distinguished Story in The Best American Short Stories 2020.
+Her work has been published by Tin House, n+1, The Threepenny Review, Indiana Review, Epoch, McSweeney's Internet Tendency, Alaska Quarterly Review, Michigan Quarterly Review, Lit Hub, Electric Literature, among others, and has been selected as a Distinguished Story in The Best American Short Stories.
 She has been awarded prizes from The Greater Baltimore Cultural Alliance, The Maryland State Arts Council, The Saul Zaentz Innovation Fund, and others, and attended the Art Omi: Writers residency.

 Adelmann has worked variously as a hotel reviewer, product tester, copywriter, and teacher of creative writing, both while sailing around the world on Semester at Sea and at the University of Virginia, where she was a Henry Hoyns Fellow and earned her MFA in Fiction.
 She received her BA in English and psychology from Cornell University, where she was a Cornell Tradition Fellow, an award given to students who work and volunteer as undergraduates.